denten-books/plain-text/main.md

 ### 6.1 Algorithm as Fetish

-Wendy Hui Kyong Chun On "Sourcery," or Code as Fetish.
-What could knowing software even mean, she asks.

 I can only begin to work of re-inscribing the A more careful analysis of "microscopically written inscriptions" [@kittler_there_1995] in the in the passage between typewriters and personal computers, reveals plenty of space for